thomasloven/lovelace-fold-entity-row/README.md

   fold_row: true
 ```

 - Fold entity row will try to figure out if the header should be clickable to show and hide the fold or not.
-If it guesses wrong, you can help it with `clickable: true` or `cickable: false`. \
+If it guesses wrong, you can help it with `clickable: true` or `clickable: false`. \
   This should only be used in exceptions, though.
 If your row supports `tap_action` use `fire-dom-event` instead.

 ## Advanced